wallarm/product-documentation/docs/latest/admin-en/configuration-guides/protecting-against-bruteforce.md

 Consider the example below to learn how to configure brute force protection.

-Let us say you want to prevent malicious actors from cycling through every possible password towards authentication endpoints of your `rent-car` application (brute force attack).
+Let us say you want to prevent malicious actors from trying various passwords to gain authorized access to your `rent-car` application via its authentication endpoints (brute force attack).
 To do that, you may set a `30 requests from the same IP per 30 seconds` threshold to block IPs exceeding this limit when addressing authentication endpoints.
-Moreover, it will be useful to have information that brute force attack took place.

 To provide this protection:

 1. Open Wallarm Console → **Triggers** and open the window for trigger creation.
 1. Select the **Brute force** condition.
 1. Set the threshold 30 requests from the same IP per 30 seconds.
-1. Set the **Application** filter to `rent-car` (application should be [registered]() in Wallarm).
+1. Set the **Application** filter to `rent-car` (application should be [registered](../../user-guides/settings/applications.md) in Wallarm).
 1. Set the **URI** filter as displayed on the screenshot, including:

     * `**` [wildcard](../../user-guides/rules/rules.md#using-wildcards) in the path meaning "any number of components"